 Categories

 Some comments on draft-channabasappa-drinks-usecases-requirements-02

-• This is a telco design.
+Richard wants feedback, so here it comes.
+This document is a _lot_ better than -01.
+Much more consistent.
+Overall impressions: This is a telco design.
 Basic bell-head thinking with only some marginal sprinkling of Internet ideas.
-This is a document which describes how one might carry over the telco provisioning, interconnection and call routing approaches to the VoIP world.
+This is a document which describes how one might carry over the telco provisioning, interconnection and call routing approaches […]

+Categories